b-charles/pigs/smartconfig/README.md

 ## Why?

-You are using the [config](../config) module, but it's the twentieth times you've used `strconv.Atoi` to cast a string into your config struct?
+You are using the [config](../config) package, but it's the twentieth times you've used `strconv.Atoi` to cast a string into your config struct?
 You are at the right place.

-This module is a sleight of hand: you give a prefix and a blank struct to the `Configure` function, and the struct is filled with the values from the config module and you can use it from the ioc framework as an injectable component.
-The fields of the struct can be something other than strings, the module defines and uses parsers to convert strings into the right type.
+This package is a sleight of hand: you give a prefix and a blank struct to the `Configure` function, and the struct is filled with the values from the config package and you can use it from the ioc framework as an injectable component.
+The fields of the struct can be something other than strings, the package defines and uses parsers to convert strings into the right type.

 ## How it works?

 ### Parsers

-First, before any configuration, the module get all `Parser`s components.
+First, before any configuration, the package get all `Parser`s components.

 A `Parser` is a function taking a string in input and returning the parsed value and an error:
 ```go
 type Parser func(string) (T, error)
 ```
-The module use the return type to know when the parser should be use.
+The package use the return type to know when the parser should be use.
 The functions `strconv.Atoi` and `strconv.ParseBool` are already defined as `Parser`s.

 ### Configurers

 Parsers are kind but not very powerful.
 Sometimes you need to explore what configuration keys are available to construct the final value.
-The module defines the more flexible interface `Configurer`:
+The package defines the more flexible interface `Configurer`:
 ```go
 type Configurer interface {
   Target() reflect.Type